Before you apply

 Research information on junior schools before you apply

-View our schools' directory for details of each secondary school including school type, Ofsted and performance reports.
+View our schools' directory for details of each junior school including school type, Ofsted and performance reports.

 Please read the admissions criteria for each school to see the priority that applies to your child.
 This will give you an idea of how likely it is you will gain a place at a preferred school.
-Priority is usually given to those children that have one or more siblings at the preferred school or those that live in the catchment area for a school.
+Priority is usually given to those children attending the linked infant school or children that have one or more siblings at the preferred school.

 Consider how your child will travel to and from school.

-Here’s how places were allocated last year, and the lowest admission criterion met.
+Here’s how places were allocated last year [pdf file], and the lowest admission criterion met.

 Understanding the different types of schools